VL-Group/DPQ/README.md

 - Query set: 1000
 - database: 54000

-You can use the splitted version of CIFAR-10 (already in /data/cifar), or you can also [download it](https://www.cs.toronto.edu/~kriz/cifar.html) and split it as the paper described.
+You should split CIFAR-10 by yourself.
+[Download it](https://www.cs.toronto.edu/~kriz/cifar.html) and split it as the paper described.

 ---